lironmiz/connect-the-dots/README.md

 <!-- About the authors -->
 ## :telephone: About the authors

- - Alon Regev
+ - Alon Regev - A soldier in a technological unit in the army

- - Liron Mizarhi
+ - Liron Mizarhi - Navy soldier and programmer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>